alphagov/govuk-developer-docs/source/manual/add-authentication-to-an-application.html.md

        application added in step 1;
      - Make a note of the created token;
      - Add any necessary app permissions to the application access.
-3. Add the tokens and oauth credentials you have created to [govuk-secrets][].
+3. Add the tokens and OAuth credentials you have created to [govuk-secrets][].
    This is so they can be used in Puppet hieradata.
 The production tokens should also be added to the staging secrets.
 [Example PR][secrets-example-pr].
 4. Create environment variables in [govuk-puppet][] for the tokens you have